AndreWohnsland/andrewohnsland.github.io/README.md

 ## Access the Application

 The front end should be opened automatically when running it.
 Otherwise you can always access it on http://localhost:3000/ when the app is running.
 The backend API runs on port 5000 by defaul.
 You can use the `PORT` variable to change the default port.
 To make calls to the API, other tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) can be used.
 To make a call use the http://localhost:5000/api/ endpoint.
-Since cors will most probably block the call by default, use `"Access-Control-Allow-Origin": "http://localhost:3000"` as header.
+Since cors will most probably block the call by default, use `"Origin": "http://localhost:3000"` as header.

 ## Generate a Admin User